-The percentage of Total Organic Carbon (TOC) removal was routinely monitored in 2007, and our water system met all TOC removal requirements set by USEPA.
-Total Organic Carbon (TOC) has no health effects.
+The percentage of Total Organic Carbon (TOC) removal was routinely monitored in 2008, and our water system met all TOC removal requirements set by the U.S. Environmental Protection Ageny (USEPA).
+Total Organic Carbon has no health effects.
 However, Total Organic Carbon provides a medium for the formation of disinfection by-products.
-By-products include trihalomethanes (THMs) and haloacetic acids (HAAs).
+The by-products include trihalomethanes (THMs) and haloacetic acids (HAAs).